kittabit/crowdcue/README.md

-#  OccasionGenius
+#  Crowdcue

-The _unofficial_ OccasionGenius WordPress plugin allows you to easily output a beautiful and simple events page without any coding using the [OccasionGenius](https://occasiongenius.com/) API.
+Crowdcue is the _unofficial_ OccasionGenius WordPress plugin allows you to easily output a beautiful and simple events page without any coding using the [OccasionGenius](https://occasiongenius.com/) API.

 ##  Installation

-Download and active the plugin, then go to "Settings" => "OccasionGenius."
-From there, input your API key and save your settings (along with any design tweaks).
+Download and active the plugin, then go to "Settings" => "Crowdcue."
+From there, input your OccasionGenius API key and save your settings (along with any design tweaks).

 After this has been completed, you can add to an "Events" (/events/) page via either of the follow: